gatotx/reconnection-timer/README.md

     Usage:

-    Reconnection Timer by @pigscanfly | Version: 0.0.1 -service string
+    Reconnection Timer by @gatot | Version: 0.0.1 -service string
             Service to be restarted
       -timer int